 Related: 12 Fundamental Money Lessons From The Bible

 2. Build an emergency fund early.

-An emergency fund is a buffer for your expenses so that when something unexpected affects your finances, you can still pay for your needs without getting into debt.
+An emergency fund is a buffer for your expenses so that you can still pay for your needs without getting into debt when something unexpected affects your finances.

 This emergency fund is usually three to six months’ worth of expenses that you save in a separate bank account.
 Just make sure that you will only use it in times of emergency.

-An emergency may include sudden loss of job (similar to what happened during the start of the pandemic), house or car repairs, medical expenses, and more.
+An emergency may include a sudden loss of a job (similar to what happened during the start of the pandemic), house or car repairs, medical expenses, and more.